 So, while testing tools are an important starting place for any website worried about accessibility, it’s also important to note they can be misused or misinterpreted.
 An accessibility test should always be interpreted by developers with the right experience in this field, especially if there are any uncertainties in the report.

 When used, Wave runs a series of basic checks on a website and adds an overlay explaining what it found.
-As we mention below, it’s good to be wary of solution-oriented overlays, but error-oriented overlays like this can be helpful because they can pinpoint specific design flaws or other issues on the site for immediate attention.
-It checks structure, linking, color contrast, and similar issues.
+As mentioned below, it’s good to be wary of solution-oriented overlays.
+Still, error-oriented overlays like this can be helpful because they can pinpoint specific design flaws or other issues on the site for immediate attention.
+It checks the structure, linking, color contrast, and similar matters.

-JAWS: JAWS, or Job Access with Speech, isn’t exactly an accessibility tool but rather a very popular screen reader.
+JAWS, or Job Access with Speech, isn’t exactly an accessibility tool but rather a very popular screen reader.
 That makes it a handy way to check how compatible a webpage is with screen readers at any time.
 It won’t generate reports, but it makes it easier to test changes on the fly when updating website code.

-This is an excellent overhead shot for a site, especially when paired with experienced developers that are already aware of the techniques and design that can address accessibility.
+This is an excellent overhead shot for a site, especially when paired with experienced developers already aware of the techniques and design that can address accessibility.
 For each specific pillar of the WCAG, the report breaks down the number of errors and what kind of errors they appear to be.
 The service can also test PDFs and other types of content.

 First, the reports it generates are based directly on the compliance requirements of the WCAG, even quoting parts of the guidelines for each error.
-Second, it’s very easy to use, with minimalistic reports that show exactly what needs to be done, which can save a lot of time.
-This tool fits well with smaller sites or experienced developers that are most interested in charting errors fast.
+Second, it’s straightforward to use, with minimalistic reports that show exactly what needs to be done, which can save a lot of time.
+This tool fits well with smaller sites or experienced developers most interested in quickly charting errors.

 It also comes with a free Chrome extension, although compatibility is more limited on other browsers.
 One thing we will note about Axe is that it still recommends using ARIA coding for screen readers.
-ARIA is still a potential solution but, when possible, websites are now encouraged to use HTML5 tags instead, so take this extension’s suggestions with a grain of salt.
+ARIA is still a potential solution, but when possible, websites are now encouraged to use HTML-5 tags instead, so take this extension’s suggestions with a grain of salt.

-Signs of Poor Testing Tools You Should Avoid
+Checklist of Poor Testing Tools You Should Avoid

 - Not specifically mentioning the WCAG 2.1: This is the latest version of the WCAG in use, and if a service refers to an older version, that’s a warning sign that it may not be up to date.
 Note that there is a coming update to WCAG 2.2, so it will also be helpful to see what services take that into account.